LesiaChaban/gdk-oci-adb/09-build-run-native/build-run-native.md

    The native executable starts instantaneously.

-## Task 2: Send an HTTP POST request
+## Task 2: Send an HTTP POST request to add a Genre

 1. From the second terminal in VS Code, add a genre using the command below.